epiforecasts/scoringutils/README.md

 ### Scoring forecasts

 Forecasts can be easily and quickly scored using the `score()` function.
+`score()` automatically tries to determine the `forecast_unit`, i.e. the set of columns that uniquely defines a single forecast, by taking all column names of the data into account.
+It is recommended to set the forecast unit manually to avoid errors.
+The function `set_forecast_unit()` will simply drop unneeded columns.
+To verify everything is in order, the function `check_forecasts()` should be used.
+The result of that check can then passed directly into `score()`.
-This function returns unsummarised scores, which in most cases is not what the user wants.
+`score()` returns unsummarised scores, which in most cases is not what the user wants.
 Here we make use of additional functions from `scoringutils` to add empirical coverage-levels (`add_coverage()`), and scores relative to a baseline model (here chosen to be the EuroCOVIDhub-ensemble model).
 See the getting started vignette for more